AnXi0usCat/navigation-project/report.md

 ### Model Architecture

-I used a simple feed forward neural network with 1 hidden layer and RELU activation function after after the input and the hidden layer.
+I used a simple feed forward neural network with 1 hidden layer and RELU activation function after after the input and the hidden layers.

-The [MSE](https://en.wikipedia.org/wiki/Mean_squared_error) was used to calculate the loss with [ADAM](https://arxiv.org/pdf/1412.6980.pdf) used as an optimizer.
+The [MSE](https://en.wikipedia.org/wiki/Mean_squared_error) was used as the loss function with [ADAM](https://arxiv.org/pdf/1412.6980.pdf) used as the optimizer.

 Model Layers are as following:
 ```